 Two Basic Supplements I Recommend:

 - Beta-TCP from Biotics Research, is one supplement I can recommend wholeheartedly to help assist your liver and gallbladder with fat digestion.
 Beta-TCP contains vitamin C, taurine and pancrealipase (all known to assist with cholesterol to bile acid conversion).
 This would be good to take if you have any pain over the eyes, pain between the shoulder blades, gas, bloating, inability to tolerate fats or fried foods or a history of gall bladder attacks where stones were detected or suspected.
 Also, if you have any nausea issues related to eating fats, varicose veins, allergies & sensitivities, bacteria, yeast & other pathogens, to support against.
-This product is also good for people who can’t stay asleep, have any morning sickness, hypoglycemia, hemorrhoids, heart burn or light colored stools. *Do not take if your gallbladder has been removed, or if you experience constipation.
+This product is also good for people who can’t stay asleep, have any morning sickness, hypoglycemia, hemorrhoids, heart burn or light colored stools. (*Do not take if your gallbladder has been removed, or if you gallstones as it could cause them to move too quickly and potentially risk blockage).
 This is a great product that can be take 3 times a day with meals to really assist with fat digestion.
 I personally take it from time to time, when I eat a meal especially loaded with fats.
 This supplement is safe to take during pregnancy and lactation (Source: Biotics Clinical Reference Guide).

 - For those without a gallbladder you will need to take Bile Salts/Ox Bile.
 Consider it your gallbladder in a bottle.
 Biotics Research has a great product called Beta Plus by Biotics Research that contains beet juice and bile salts, along with some pancrealipase all for lipid digestion (or try Beta Food by Standard Process).